Ramana-Data/Data-Architect-Portfolio/Aws/README.md

 Visualization: QuickSight connects to Redshift to create sales dashboards.

 Sample Glue Script
-See glue_etl.py for a sample ETL script that processes transaction data.
+See glue_etl.py for a sample ETL script that processes data.
 Results

 Reduced data processing time by 40% using Glue's serverless ETL.